ewilczynski/coollife_cm5_dr/README.md

 git pull upstream master
 ```

-*If you encounter any issue like GIT conflict please contact EASILab (support@easilabdev.ch)*
+*If you encounter any issue like GIT conflict please contact EASILab (citiwatts@hevs.ch)*

 6. Release a version of your CM